kensho-technologies/graphql-compiler/README.md

   at an acceptable cost.

 #### Constraints and Rules
-- Cannot be applied to fields within a scope marked `@fold`.
 - The value provided for `op_name` may only consist of upper or lower case letters (`A-Z`, `a-z`), or underscores (`_`).
 - Values provided in the `value` list must start with either `$`